-The reason for including the detailed salmon habitat studies cited above is to demonstrate that significant historical data sets are available, if not all handy on the Internet, and the custodians for such data are described, above.
-The Quileute Tribe as of the spring of 2016 received the final report of a BIA-funded grant to the Quinault Indian Nation (QIN): "Climate Change Vulnerability Assessment for the Treaty of Olympia Tribes", prepared by the Oregon Climate Change Research Institute of Oregon State University (contractor) on behalf of the three tribes in that treaty (QIN, Hoh, and Quileute).
-What is clear from the chapters, presentations and publications coming out of regional climate forums, is that at best we can only predict in generalities, when significant stream temperature changes will happen (decadally) or how much sea level will rise (within a century), or to what degree winter higher flows and summer lower flows will occur, and exactly when these will become truly significant.
-What is clear is that remedial action to remediate potential harm cannot begin soon enough, because change IS coming.
+In the spring of 2016, the Quileute Tribe received the final report of a BIA-funded grant to the Quinault Indian Nation (QIN): "Climate Change Vulnerability Assessment for the Treaty of Olympia Tribes", prepared by the Oregon Climate Change Research Institute of Oregon State University (contractor) on behalf of the three tribes in that treaty

+(QIN, Hoh, and Quileute).
+It is clear from the chapters, presentations and publications coming out of regional climate forums that predictions can only be made in generalities, for example, when significant stream temperature changes will happen (decadally), how much sea level will rise (within a century), or to what degree winter higher flows and summer lower flows will occur, and exactly when these will become truly significant.
+However, it is clear is that change is coming and remedial action to remediate potential harm must begin immediately.
 One document especially instructive with respect to salmon habitat is "Restoring Salmon Habitat for a Changing Climate", by T. Beechie et al., published as part of River Research and Applications, in 2012.
 (John Wiley and Sons).

-In the introduction of Beechie et al, 2012, we believe the authors sum it up perfectly: "climate change is not straightforward, as predicted change effects vary widely throughout the Pacific salmon range. ...
+The authors sum it up well in the introduction of Beechie et al, 2012: "climate change is not straightforward, as predicted change effects vary widely throughout the Pacific salmon range. ...
 In evaluating the potential effects of climate change on individual restoration projects, it is first necessary to know which species and life stage the restoration action targets."

-For winter rearing habitats, what will be stream flow impact on this part of the system?
+It is important to consider what streamflow impact will be on winter rearing habitats.
 It is also important (see Summary) to evaluate if the restoration action will actually ameliorate climate change effects and improve ecosystem resilience.
 The last in particular will aid salmon survival during change.
-One type of restoration that seems to work for all serious changes-increase in temperature, lower low flows, higher peak flows, and improvement in salmon resilience-is beaver dams.
+One type of restoration that seems to work for multiple serious changes-lower low flows, higher peak flows, and improvement in salmon resilience-is beaver dams.
 It is recommended to determine where certain reaches can be improved by beaver dams.
 As always, more channel diversity through more Large Woody Material (LWM) and better stream temperature through riparian shading, are valuable improvements.